Unlawful Termination Lawyer

 To have any guarantee of continued employment under an employment agreement or “contract,” the contract must specifically and unambiguously state that the employer is giving up the right to fire you “at-will,” and it must state that the employer can only fire you “for cause.”
 And then, it is important to know what “cause” means, and the contract must spell that out as well.

 Scott Gilmore Thompson is here to help.
-Call us at (214) 238-8444 today for a free initial consultation with our unlawful termination lawyer in Dallas.
+Call us at (214) 238-8444 today for a free case evaluation with our unlawful termination lawyer in Dallas.

 He is aggressive, professional, and most of all driven to get results back in favor of all of his clients.
 His knowledge of the law is impeccable and the network of people he knows is guaranteed to win any fight stood against them.
 I basically did nothi”- Morgan White